Adams County, Washington

 Adams County is a county in the U.S. state of Washington.
 As of the 2020 census, the population was 20,613.
-The county seat is at Ritzville, and its largest city is Othello.
+The county seat is Ritzville, and its largest city is Othello.
 The county was formed out of Whitman County in November 1883 and is named after John Adams, the second President of the United States.
 Adams County's two most populous cities are Ritzville and Othello.
 Ritzville is located in the northeastern corner of the county at the junction of I-90 and US 395, making it a popular stop for travelers.
 Ritzville is an hour's drive from Spokane.
 Othello is located in the southwestern panhandle of the county.

 History

 Incorporation

 The Governor of Washington Territory approved the proposed Adams County Articles of Incorporation on November 28, 1883.
 At that time Adams County and Franklin County were formed out of territory from Whitman County.
 The first County meeting (December 19, 1883) established Ritzville as the county seat.

 By 1885, the county offices were established, in a wood-frame house purchased for the purpose in Ritzville.

 (Second) County Courthouse in Ritzville, completed on August 20, 1892.

 The 1890 census showed that Adams County boasted 2,098 residents.
 The growing population justified a purpose-built courthouse, so construction began on a new brick courthouse on February 23, 1892.